-On February 28, the Facial Pain Association will join the global community in raising awareness about rare diseases.
-Launched in 2008, Rare Disease Day is a grassroots campaign led by people and patient organizations that bring together millions worldwide.
+On February 29, 2024, the FPA will join the global community in raising awareness about rare diseases.
+Launched in 2008, Rare Disease Day is a grassroots campaign led by people and patient organizations that brings together millions worldwide.

 Rare diseases are serious, complex, usually chronic, often life-limiting, and most have no cure.
 The irony of rare diseases is that many people have them, and they share common experiences with the difficulties they face.
 People with rare diseases struggle to get appropriate diagnoses and care.
 There is usually a lack of research on rare diseases, especially those that are not fatal.
 Having a rare disease can be isolating for the nearly 300 million people living with one of the more than 6,000 identified rare diseases.